maxdome/eb-deploy/README.md

-  -p, --bucket-path [value]          target location of the ZIP file within the S3 bucket -l, --version-label [value]        version label of the new app version -d, --version-description [value]  description of the new app version --no-wait-until-deployed           do not wait until the app is deployed (default: true) --only-create-app-version          only create a new app version without actually deploying it --ignore-existing-app-version      do not deploy an existing app version if the version with the label already exists --skip-cleanup                     skips the cleanup after the deploy --access-key-id [value]            AWS Access Key ID --secret-access-key [value]        AWS Secret Access Key --session-token [value]            AWS Session Token
+  -p, --bucket-path [value]          target location of the ZIP file within the S3 bucket -l, --version-label [value]        version label of the new app version -d, --version-description [value]  description of the new app version --only-create-app-version          only create a new app version without actually deploying it --ignore-existing-app-version      do not deploy an existing app version if the version with the label already exists --skip-wait-until-deployed         do not wait until the app is deployed --skip-cleanup                     skip the cleanup after the deploy --access-key-id [value]            AWS Access Key ID --secret-access-key [value]        AWS Secret Access Key --session-token [value]            AWS Session Token